magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 draft: true
 ---

-This tutorial will explain how to work with the Vamp events stream.
+This tutorial will explain how to use the Vamp API and workflows to work with the Vamp events stream.
 We will create and retrieve some (custom) events using the Vamp REST API, then create a simple workflow to automate this interaction.
 Let's get started!

 ### Requirements

 * A running version of Vamp 0.9.x (this tutorial has been tested on the [Vamp hello world set up](documentation/installation/hello-world) using Vamp 0.9.1)

 ## Vamp events
 Vamp is a distributed system tied together by a central events stream.
 Every action in Vamp creates events, which in turn can be measured and used as triggers for new actions.
 For example, gateway updates are triggered by deployments (synchronisation events), while canary releases and autoscaling are based on health and metrics events.
 Events are described in the format: